 About Our Principles

-Vine Trust works with national and international partners to strengthen health systems and support construction projects in Peru and Tanzania.
+Vine Trust supports long-term international partners as they use sustainable international development practices to strengthen health systems and implement construction programmes in Peru and Tanzania.

 It’s not just ‘what’ you do…